 Adverse or inconclusive results from our clinical trials may substantially delay, or halt entirely, any further development of our drug candidates.
 Many companies have failed to demonstrate the safety or effectiveness of drug candidates in later stage clinical trials notwithstanding favorable results in early stage clinical trials.
 Previously unforeseen and unacceptable side effects could interrupt, delay or halt clinical trials of our drug candidates and could result in the FDA or other regulatory authorities denying approval of our drug candidates.
-We will need to demonstrate safety and efficacy for specific indications of use, and monitor safety and compliance with clinical trials for any of our drug candidates.
+We will need to demonstrate safety and efficacy for specific indications of use, and monitor safety and compliance with clinical trial protocols throughout the development process.
+To date, long-term safety and efficacy has not been demonstrated in clinical trials for any of our drug candidates.
 Toxicity and "serious adverse events" as defined in trial protocols have been noted in preclinical and clinical trials involving certain of our drug candidates.
 For example, neutropenia and gastro-intestinal toxicity were observed in patients receiving sapacitabine and elevations of liver enzymes and decrease in potassium levels have been observed in patients receiving seliciclib.